 Vegans love to advocate their cause because it means fewer animals are being slaughtered with each new adherent.
 Lowering the barriers to entry is something many vegans would support.
 But, since organic food limits itself to a relative standard of natural purity, there are added costs in producing organic food.
 Modern biotech agricultural solutions can help reduce expensive inputs and labor for farmers, thereby reducing cost to consumers.
 Inexpensive, tasty vegan food options are a win for the cause.
 If there were a vegan product that tasted just as good and cheaper than the animal version, what consumer wouldn’t opt for the vegan version?
 Because organic foods are more expensive, this makes veganism that much less possible and practical1 for no good reason at all.

 While vegans avoid animal products altogether, they also care about welfare issues and wish to reduce animals’ suffering.
 For organic farms though, antibiotics that provide relief for sick animals & vaccines made with genetic engineering to protect them from disease are not allowed.
-Instead, health practices for animals in their care rely in part upon quack homeopathic remedies.
+Instead, health practices for animals in their care rely in part (or mandatorily first) upon quack homeopathic remedies.
 It’s one thing to make a personal choice to employ such remedies upon yourself, but to impose that upon another creature without regard to proven scientific efficacy is a despicable practice no vegan should stand behind.
 Withholding modern medical treatments from animals within organic’s care is worse than the unnatural bogeyman.
 It’s cruel and unjust, it’s not vegan.